 Many users are frightened by this ad.
 To increase the effect swindlers use screaming headings like “Virus detected!”, “Your computer is in danger!”, and so on.
-Once you swallowed the bait, they offer you to scan your PC for threats by downloading the “best free antivirus” right now.
+Once you swallowed the bait, they offer you to scan your PC for threats by downloading the “best antivirus for Windows” right now.
 As a result, you download a fake app, which looks like an antivirus.
 As you’ve guessed, this is not an antivirus, but a piece of malicious software.

 By Unpatched (Outdated) Software